 2. Speak positively to your child, encourage them on their beautiful skin color and hair.
 Don’t show favoritism with a child over the other.
 Children are very impressionable at a young age.
 Plant good seeds where your children are concerned.3.
 Never tease anyone in front of your children concerning their color only have good things to say.

-6. Don’t allow people to tell your kids that their hair is bad and skin is to dark.7.
+6. Don’t allow people to tell your kids that their hair is bad and the skin is too dark.7.
 Read the bible to them and teach them the ways of the Most High.

 8. Educate yourself then teach your children about their history.9.
 Compliment darker people on their looks around your children.